Smd2009/Delta-demo2/README.md

 # Delta-demo2
-this is my demo class.
+this is my demo class.this isa demo for git and github class.

+# teacher
+sumendra

+# student
+vaibhav